ILNEKELASHENGINEER/JAVA/README.md

 # JAVA
-simple and efficient program to find the weekday when you enter number from 1 to 7
+HERE there are some simple and efficient beginner level JAVA programs to solve some problems